RoxasShadow/Botemon/README.md

   * Try to foresee the mysterious Pokémon.

 - pkdebug
-  * Check what is the mysterious Pokémon.
+  * Reveal who is the mysterious Pokémon.
 Only for selected users.

 - pkstop
   * Abort the game.
-Only for channel operators and the user who has started the game.
+Only for channel operators and the user who started the game.

+- pkcache
+  * Create a new cache.
+Only for channel operators.

+- pkhelp
+  * Print all available commands

 - pkversion
-  * Get the version of Botémon.
+  * Print the version of Botémon.